Kitware/itk-vtk-viewer/README.md

 Introduction
 ============

-ITK/VTK ImageViewer is an open-source software system for medical and scientific image visualization.
+ITK/VTK Viewer is an open-source software system for medical and scientific image visualization.

 Reporting Bugs